US Global Tariff Statistics in US 2026 | Key Facts

 Canada & Mexico (USMCA-compliant goods) 0% — USMCA exemption; 87–89% of imports claiming exemption by late 2025 USMCA

 The country-specific tariff landscape as of February 21, 2026 reflects a system that is part punitive, part negotiated, and part legally improvised.
-China remains the most heavily targeted trading partner at an effective 35% combined rate, though this is a dramatic reduction from the 145%+ rates briefly in effect during the peak IEEPA period earlier in 2025.
-For Canada and Mexico, the story is one of successful legal arbitrage: by aggressively leveraging USMCA rules of origin, importers pushed the USMCA exemption rate to nearly 89% of all Canadian and Mexican imports by November 2025, effectively nullifying much of the intended tariff impact on North American trade flows.
-Steel and aluminum remain the hardest-hit product categories, with the 50% Section 232 rate driving effective tariffs on those products to the 39.8–40% range when measured as a share of total import value.
-The Taiwan deal (January 15, 2026) and the India agreement (February 2, 2026) show the administration is willing to negotiate reductions — but both those bilateral arrangements now need to be mapped onto the new Section 122 global 10% framework, creating fresh legal and operational complexity for customs officials and importers alike.
+China now faces an effective 40% combined rate — a dramatic reduction from the 145%+ briefly in effect during the IEEPA peak, but elevated again by the escalation to 15% Section 122.
+For Canada and Mexico, the story is one of successful legal arbitrage: by leveraging USMCA rules of origin, importers pushed the exemption rate to nearly 89% of all Canadian and Mexican imports by November 2025.
+Steel and aluminum remain the hardest-hit product categories at 50% under Section 232.
+The Taiwan deal (January 15, 2026) and the India agreement (February 2, 2026) show the administration’s willingness to negotiate — but both bilateral arrangements now need to be mapped onto the new 15% Section 122 global framework, creating fresh legal and operational complexity for customs officials and importers alike.

 Economic Impact of Global Tariffs in the US 2026